xye7ei/metaparse/README.md

     ...
 ```

-avoiding clustering alternative sub-patterns in one `re` pattern.
+which avoids clustering alternative sub-patterns in one `re` expression.

-You often totally need no access to the `Lexer` object to use the
-parser.
-This section only serve to be informative.
+In practical use, you might not need to call `Lexer` at all.

 ## Online-Parsing behind the Scene

-The `parse` and `interpret` methods for outmost usage are based on the
+The `parse` and `interpret` methods are implemented internally based
-more subtle parsing **coroutine**, which is designed with *online*
-behavior, i.e.
+on generators, which is a sort of *online-processing* behavior, i.e.

 ```
 <get-token> —→ <process-actions> —→ <wait-for-next-token>